ortfero

 the meta-symbols are

-identifiers that begin with a lower-case letter denote non-terminals. terminals are either quoted literals or the token names introduced in section 3.
+lower-case identifiers denote non-terminals; terminals are quoted literals or the token names of section 3. the complete grammar is collected in appendix a.

-a token is a keyword, an identifier, a number, a character, a string, an operator, or a delimiter. tokens are separated by blanks, line breaks, and comments. a comment begins with either the character # or the digraph -- and extends to the end of the line.
+a token is a keyword, an identifier, a number, a character, a string, an operator, or a delimiter. tokens are separated by blanks, line breaks, and comments. a comment begins with the digraph — and extends to the end of the line.

-an identifier is a letter followed by any sequence of letters and digits. the underscore counts as a letter.
+an identifier is a letter followed by letters and digits. letters are the lower-case latin letters; the underscore counts as a letter.

 ident = letter { letter | digit } .